falcon78/Vusic/README.md

 * like or dislike (rate) a song

 ## Other features
-* Show music video for currenyly playing song (youtube)
+* Show music video for currently playing song (youtube)
-* Show lyrics for currenyly playing song
+* Show lyrics for currently playing song